Konamiman/Nextor/docs/Nextor 3.0 User Manual.md

 CALL MAPDRV(<drive>, <partition>, <device>)
 ```

 Maps the specified drive to the specified partition of the specified device.
-The driver slot is assumed to be the same of the device which contains the partition already mapped to the drive; if the drive is not currently mapped to a device-based driver, an "Invalid device driver" error will be thrown.
+The driver slot is assumed to be the same as that of the device that contains the partition already mapped to the drive; if the drive is not currently mapped to a Nextor driver, an "Invalid device driver" error will be thrown.

 ```
 CALL MAPDRV(<drive>, <partition>)
 ```

 Maps the specified drive to the specified partition.
-The device is assumed to be the same one that contains the partition already mapped to the drive; if the drive is not currently mapped to a device-based driver, an "Invalid device driver" error will be thrown.
+The device is assumed to be the same one that contains the partition already mapped to the drive; if the drive is not currently mapped to a Nextor driver, an "Invalid device driver" error will be thrown.

 ```
 CALL MAPDRV(<drive>, -1)